 Local and Global Reentry

 Reentry can occur within a small local region of the heart (local reentry) or it can occur between the atria and ventricles (global reentry).
 An example of local reentry would be a region within the atrial that becomes a self-perpetuating circuit of excitation.
 Although the reentry pathway may be localized to a small region, the excitation that is generated can spread throughout the atria by cell-to-cell conduction and lead to atrial tachycardia (a form of supraventricular tachycardia).
-A local reentry circuit within a ventricle (not shown in figure) would lead to rapid excitation of the ventricle and ventricular tachycardia.
+A local reentry circuit within a ventricle (not shown in the figure) would lead to rapid excitation of the ventricle and ventricular tachycardia.
 Another example of local reentry is AV nodal reentry (not shown in figure).
 In this type of reentry, a circular, self-perpetuating circuit generates rapid depolarizations that spread up into the atria and down into the ventricles (AV nodal reentry tachycardia; a common cause of paroxysmal supraventricular tachycardia).

 Global reentry between the atria and ventricles may involve accessory conduction pathways (“bypass tracts”) such as the bundle of Kent.
 The AV node is normally the only electrical pathway connecting the atria and ventricles.
 When accessory pathways exist, impulses can travel between the atria and ventricles by multiple pathways.
 In the example shown to the right, the impulse is traveling through the accessory pathway (bundle of Kent), depolarizing ventricular tissue, then traveling backwards (retrograde) through the AV node to re-excite the atrial tissue and establishing a counter-clockwise global reentry.
 This type of reentry results in supraventricular tachyarrhythmias (e.g., Wolff-Parkinson-White syndrome, or WPW, found in 0.1% of the population).